raul23/equifax-data-breach/README.rst

    (刘磊).

-   The DOJ `indictment`_ and mainstream news articles only provide their names, pictures, and Beijing, China as their place of residence:
+   The DOJ `indictment`_ and mainstream news articles only provide their names, pictures (one for each), and Beijing, China as their place of residence:

      Defendants [...] were residents of Beijing, China